ericwq/aprilsh/doc/build.md

 <!-- ``` -->
 ### build apk files

-if run as root, use `apk update` to unlock the permission problem for abuild.
+run as root, use `apk update` to solve the permission problem for abuild.
 ```sh
 apk update
 sudo -u packager sh